rustfoundation/foundation.rust-lang.org/news/q3-2022-update-a-recap-from-rebecca-rumb.md

 index: false
 layout: layouts/news.njk
 ---
-**Since November is officially upon us, it’s past time for the Rust Foundation to pass along a recap of the activities and progress we made as an organization in Q3.
+**Since November is officially upon us, the Rust Foundation owes a recap of the activities and progress we made as an organization over the *last* quarter — Q3.
 Here’s a look at what we accomplished (and the developments surrounding it) in July, August, and September 2022.
 Towards the end of December, we’ll share a Q4 update post to round out the year\!**

 The third quarter of 2022 at the Rust Foundation was a unique period that included sowing seeds for exciting developments to come and harvesting the results of long-standing initiatives.&nbsp;